 And most importantly, Isaac’s OCD, anxiety and depression disappeared.
 He was back to his happy, bright self, and if anything was even better and brighter than before!
 He had started teaching himself to solve the Rubik’s Cube and before too long he could solve it in less than ten seconds.
 His school work took off, he began learning the piano, he started growing (he is very small for his age), and he became very confident and outgoing.
-Before a year was up, he got a job at the local supermarket working at the checkouts, he began speaking with me at seminars in front of hundreds of people (including on stage with Chef Pete Evans), and – best of all – he was able to go off his medication.
+Before a year was up, he got a job at the local supermarket working at the checkouts, he began speaking with me at seminars in front of hundreds of people and – best of all – he was able to go off his medication.
 Completely.
 In Isaac’s words, ‘My greatest accomplishment has been to get off my medication’.
 He is so happy to be medication-free, and says he feels like his mind is so much clearer now, and the brain fog has gone.

 Where We Are Now